.jpg)

 B I O G R A P H Y

-“Creative” - Vincent Herring (Grammy winner)
+“Creative” - Vincent Herring (Grammy Winner)

-A Swiss citizen, Dunkel was born in Spain and grew up in Switzerland and Italy.
+A Swiss citizen, Amadis Nicolas Dunkel was born in Spain and grew up in Switzerland and Italy.
 In 1994, Dunkel moved to Washington, DC, where he studied jazz trombone with the legendary Calvin Jones.
 After returning to Switzerland, Dunkel releases his debut album in 2004 and started touring in Europe and the Middle East.
 In 2005 he founded the Syrian-Swiss Jazz Orchestra and the “Jazz Lives in Syria” festival.
 In the following years, Dunkel began composing extensively for film and tv, including the soundtrack for the 2009 animation feature “The Jasmine Birds” (Golden Prize in Cairo, Egypt, Silver Prize in Rotterdam, Holland), music for the feature film “Jameela,” a Jordanian production that speaks out against honor killings, and numerous television productions.
 In 2011 Dunkel relocated to New York to relaunch his performance career in the world’s capital of jazz.
 He quickly become an in-demand trombonist.
 In 2013 he receives a Masters Degree from Queens College and is given the prestigious “Jimmy Heath” Award.

 Over the course of his performing career, Dunkel has had collaborations with Luis Bonilla (Phil Collins), Ray Anderson (6 times in Down Beat's Critics Poll winner), Sam Burtis (Tito Puente), Calvin Jones (original Ray Charles Big Band), Charles Davis (Kenny Dorham Quintet), Vincent Herring (Grammy winner), Antonio Hart (Dizzy Gillespie, Dave Holland), Korean jazz legend Sungjo Jung, Bryan Davis (Afro-Latin Jazz Orchestra), Bruce Barth (Tony Benett), Tarek Yamani, Allyn Johnson, Ziad Rahbani, Mike Longo (Dizzy Gillespie), Butch Warren (Thelonious Monk Quartet), Jeff Andrews (Wayne Shorter, Mike Stern, Blood Sweat & Tears), Andy McKee (Elvin Jones), Corcoran Holt (Kenny Garrett), Ben Perowski (Michael Brecker, John Scofield), and vocalists Kathryn Farmer, Hiba Tawaji (The Voice, France), and YouTube sensation Robyn Adele Anderson.

 Originally inspired by his work in film scoring, Dunkel has extended his creative vision to music production.
 In the past several years he has established himself in New York’s competitive environment as a sought-after producer for jazz, rock, classical and experimental electronic music and is well known for his signature sound.
+He is the owner of the BLUE FROG recording studio in Long Island City, New York.

 Recent recordings include: